20 Sep Learn How To Pistol Squat

--This motion additionally requires EXTREME knee, hip, and lumbar spine flexion range of motion.
+-This motion additionally requires extreme knee, hip, and lumbar spine flexion range of motion.

 Here are two ways in which you can ease yourself into the pistol squat through regressed variations.

 1. The first is performing the pistol squat on top of an elevated surface.
-Make sure to AVOID dropping your hip in order to touch the ground with your foot.
-Instead, lower yourself from the stance leg on the elevated surface eccentrically.
+Make sure to avoid dropping your hip in order to touch the ground with your foot.
+Instead, lower yourself from the stance leg on the elevated surface slowly.
 This will allow you to focus primarily on the stance limb and avoid the hip flexion and knee extension control that can cause some people to cramp up.

 1. In the first clip I am holding a 25 lb plate in front of me as a counterbalance.
-Pistol squats are one of the only exercises in which adding weight may actually make it EASIER to perform.
+Pistol squats are one of the only exercises in which adding weight may actually make it easier to perform.
 I use the weight to bring my center of mass anteriorly, making it easy for me to sit back into my pistol squat.
 As you continue to improve on your pistol squat, you can reduce the weight until you can perform them independently!

 2. The second exercise focuses on strength and control.
 To perform this:

--Lean to one side and bring the contralateral limb out in front of you.
+-Lean-to one side and bring the contralateral limb out in front of you.

 -Hold this position for 1-3 seconds before returning & repeat on the opposite side.

 -Once you have improved your neuromuscular control at a given depth, go deeper into your squat and continue with this exercise.